 Jobs in traditionally female-dominated areas such as health and social services–which require cognitive and interpersonal abilities and thus are less susceptible to automation–are likely to increase in advanced and developing economies, seeing rapid aging.
-Aging populations will require more human workers and more use of artificial intelligence and other cutting-edge technologies to help complement and boost productivity in healthcare services.
+Aging populations will require more human workers and more use of artificial intelligence and other cutting-edge technologies in healthcare to help complement and boost productivity in their services.

 3 Keys to supporting women in the tech industry

 There are three key things that technology companies can do to show their support for women leaders:

 3 Ways to retain and support female in tech

 - Challenge them to complete tasks that will force them to learn and execute new skills